 The UK property market is heavily geared towards first-time buyers.
 Government schemes, stamp duty relief, and media attention all focus on getting people onto the ladder for the first time.
 But if you've owned before and lost your equity, you're often in a worse position than a first-time buyer:

-- No stamp duty relief — first-time buyers pay no stamp duty on properties up to £250,000 (as of 2025).
+- No stamp duty relief — first-time buyers get stamp duty relief on properties up to £300,000 (from April 2025).
 Second-time buyers pay from the start

 - No Help to Buy — the equity loan scheme (now closed anyway) was for first-time buyers only